1123/learn-kafka-courses/kafka-streams/README.md

 TODOs:
 * update README to mTLS
-* not use Protobuf.
-* Remove JSON relates stuff

 This is the code repo containing the full solutions to the exercises for the Kafka Streams course.
 To get started you'll need to sign up